dg-gh/welp_library/docs/welp_bits.md

 Copies the first bits of A (A can be any class or object) into B.

+	B.data();

+Returns a pointer of type std::uint8_t to the first byte of B.

 	B.size_in_bytes();

 Returns the size in bytes of the class.